RamPrasadMeenavalli/RamPrasadMeenavalli.github.io/_posts/2020-10-30-adding-default-modern-webparts-to-classic-pages.md

 These steps can be repeated for all the OOTB/Default modern SPFx webparts and editors can then add these webparts to classic pages using the Webpart Adder controls.

 {% include embed/youtube.html id='tA3SXVTQjXw' %}

+Using this approach here a few modern webparts which can be added to classic pages
+- Text
+- File Viewer
+- Highlighted content
+- Call to action
+- Button
+- Hero
+- Weather
+- News